learn-co-curriculum/dsc-lambda-functions/README.md

 ## Experiment and Solve for Individual Cases First

-Before trying to write a function to apply to an entire series, its typically easier to attempt to solve for an individual case.
+Before trying to write a function to apply to an entire series, it's typically easier to attempt to solve for an individual case.
 For example, if we're trying to determine the number of words in a review, we can try and do this for a single review first.

-First choose an example field that you'll be applying the function to.
+First, choose an example field that you'll be applying the function to.

 ```python